Adoptable Hounds

 Weight: 51 pounds

 At five years old, Bailey knows the drill.
 He’s housetrained, crate trained, walks on a leash, and is a stair pro.
 He doesn’t like getting caught in the rain but perhaps could be bribed if snuggling and pina coladas were involved.
-He also doesn’t like car rides, but that just means he’ll be even happier to see you when you get home.
+He isn’t a huge fan of car rides, but that just means he’ll be even happier to see you when you get home.

 Bailey knows not all kids are clumsy, and he’s enjoyed sitting with older (7+) children.
 He’s also very playful.
 His favorite game is tag with humans—and he’s “it”!
+He’s a fraidy cat when it comes to, well, cats, and overly friendly dogs, but he has shown that he can hang with some chill older female bassets, so hope is not lost!
 Show Bailey you believe in him by putting in an application!

 Rae #822 adoption pending